-It happens that the same company had been using a different phone number previously, and called a whole lot of people.
-Reading through the messages immediately convinced me that I was dealing with some scam artists.
+It happens that the same "company" had been using a different phone number previously, and called a whole lot of people.
+Reading through the messages immediately convinced me that I was dealing with some very active scam artists.

-But I prefer to be thorough in my research.
-Zero doubt.
-So what about this case number?
+Clearly this is bullshit.... but I prefer to be thorough in my research.

-It turns out that Cook County does have a public online case search for civil cases.
+It turns out that Cook County does has a public online case search for civil cases.
 Google found the page immediately.

-Immediately I could see something was wrong.
-The search engine required a case number that looked very different.
+The "case number" I was given was 132-7681, but the search engine required a case number that looked very different.
 They start with a year, and end in a six-digit number like this- 2016-M4-019376.